 In January 2014, the honorable Judge James P. Kleinberg finalized his decision for the plaintiffs in People of California v.
-Atlantic Richfield et al, ruling that “[t]he Defendants against whom judgment is entered, jointly and severally, shall pay to the State of California $1,150,000,000 (One Billion One Hundred Fifty Million Dollars) into a specifically designated, dedicated, and restricted abatement fund,” to be administered by the State of California’s Childhood Lead Poisoning Prevention Branch.
+Atlantic Richfield et al, ruling that “[t]he Defendants against whom judgment is entered, jointly and severally, shall pay to the State of California $1,150,000,000 (One Billion One Hundred Fifty Million Dollars) into a specifically designated, dedicated, and restricted abatement fund” to help remove toxic paint from affected homes in the participating California municipalities.

 The Harmful Effects of Childhood Lead Poisoning

 Even though lead has been banned from paint products since 1978, homes built before that time are often still likely to contain the harmful substance.
-According to the Centers for Disease Control and Prevention (CDC), more than four million residences containing lead paint are home to one or more children under the age of six.
+According to the Centers for Disease Control and Prevention (CDC), more than four million U.S. homes have children living in them who are being exposed to high levels of lead.